iWriteGigs

 Question #2

-A the inactivation gates of the voltage-gated sodium ion channels begin to open and the diffusion of sodium ions decreases
+A potassium ions continue to diffuse out of the cell after the inactivation gates of the voltage-gated sodium ion channels begin to close

 C the increased potassium ion permeability lasts slightly longer than the time required to bring the membrane potential back to its resting level